tucksravin/incidental-fox-productivity/README.md

 animate the time bars
 logo design
-add more developed auth rules for firebase (fireship course)
+add more developed auth rules for firebase (fireship course) move todoist api to express server if it remains inconsistent

 ### features for much later